 sum(ts(<metric>, source=<source>)) is the original query.

-align() is only considered when explicitly added to the query.
-However, “pre-alignment” occurs in circumstances where aggregate functions are being applied to more than 100+ unique series.
-This pre-alignment is tied to a window of time more so than the actual unique series reporting data at any given moment.
-For example, if 100+ series are reporting data at the same time for 50% of your chart but less than 100 series for the other 50%, then the entire chart window will be pre-aligned if you attempt to aggregate those series into a single series.
-When aggregating 100+ time series, the pre-alignment that occurs includes a time window equal to the resolution bucket and the summarize strategy for the pre-alignment will match the selected summarization method.
-So if the resolution bucket is ~1800 seconds and you select
+The pre-alignment is tied to a window of time and not to the actual unique series reporting data at any given moment.
+For example, if 100+ series are reporting data at the same time for 50% of your chart window but less than 100 series report for the other 50%, then the entire chart window will be pre-aligned if you attempt to aggregate those series into a single series.

 msum(1h, rawsum(ts(http.requests.count, source="web*")).
 If your data set is pre-aligned to a 2-minute (120s) time window, using the default summarization method,

-align(120s, mean)averages the values for every 2-minute window, effectively cutting the number of values available to
+align(120s, mean)averages the values for every 2-minute window.
+This pre-alignment cuts the number of values available to

 align() with the